teid/apache-modsecurity/README.md

 Usage
 -----

 To try the container, use the following command.
-It will start the container with a static page where you can try to execute some malicious requests (like: `http://localhost/?q=%27%20OR%20%271%27=%271`):
+It will start the container with a static page where you can try to execute some malicious requests (like: <http://localhost/?q=%27%20OR%20%271%27=%271>):

-    docker run -d \
+    docker run \
+    --rm --name apache-modsecurity \
     -p 80:80 \
     -v /run/apache2 \
     -e WAF_MOD=detect \